hkamran80/homebrew-things/README.md

 # homebrew-things

-This repository contains Homebrew casks and formula for open source applications/scripts of mine that get released.
+This repository contains Homebrew casks and formulas.

-Why?
-To speed up Homebrew releases and so I can manage them myself.

 ### Installing